 Email subject lines, headers and subheadings, email copy, form designs, landing pages, and call-to-action buttons are examples of several variables that can be subjected to A/B testing.
 For example, a marketer looking to optimize the open rate of their branded email could run a split test on the name of the email sender.
 In such a case, variable A will be the original sender name acting as a control, while variable B will be a new name.
 Two random groups are then assigned to each variable and analyzed for some time.
 When the results come in, the marketer can decide which of the two tested names delivered the desired result and then take strategic action based on results rather than trial and error.

-A/B testing is a critical aspect of ecommerce marketing as it allows marketers to optimize the conversion rates of their campaigns to improve their ROI.
+A/B testing is a crucial aspect of ecommerce marketing because it allows marketers to optimize the conversion rates of their campaigns and thus improve their ROI.
 Currently, there are numerous tools that can automate the finer details of split testing so that intended objectives can be achieved efficiently and quickly.
 This software provides segmentation capabilities, analytics, and reporting to simplify the overall process of running these experiments and discovering useful insights.

 WHAT ARE THE BENEFITS OF A/B TESTING?